panutat-p/certified-kubernetes/SERVICES.md

 # Services

+A Service acts as a stable endpoint for accessing your application and provides a way to load balance traffic among the pods.

 ## ClusterIP

 * An IP address in the cluster
 * Allows other services within the cluster to communicate with it
-* Provides a stable endpoint for internal communication
+* Internal communication

 ```yaml
 apiVersion: apps/v1